codeoverflow-org/nodecg-io-docs/docs/samples/telegram.md

 ### Configure the telegram sample bundle

-1. Create a new telegram service instance using the left upper menu.
+1. Create a new telegram service instance.

-2. Enter the token and set polling to true.
+2. Enter the token and set polling to true:

-    The created instance should be automatically selected, if not select it in the upper left menu.
-Enter your host and port in monaco (the text-editor on the right) in this format:

     ```json
     {